-As a part of a collaborative effort between enforcement agencies and ARM, and as a result of ARM’s investigations, 70 illegal animal slaughter, sacrifice and fighting properties were raided and shut down in 2010.
+As a part of a collaborative effort between enforcement agencies and ARM, and as a result of ARM’s investigations, 70 illegal animal slaughter, sacrifice, and fighting properties were raided and shut down in 2010.

 Manuel Farm was one of these properties and has since evolved into one of the most elusive criminal investigations in ARM’s history.

-While undercover, ARM investigators witnessed the animals being butchered prior to being insensible to pain, a gross violation of The Humane Slaughter ACT.
+While undercover, ARM investigators witnessed the animals butchered before being insensible to pain, a gross violation of The Humane Slaughter ACT.